-The following 9 photographs are from the Australian War Memorial.
-They were taken at Fort Lytton on 11 November 1943 by Ronald Noel Keam.
+The following photographs are from the Australian War Memorial.
+They were taken at Fort Lytton on 11 November 1943 by Ronald Noel Keam, an official photographer.
 The gunners are from 385th Troop, 6th Australian Heavy Anti-Aircraft Battery.

-A model of the battery is on display in the Visitor Centre.
+A detailed model of the site is on display in the Old Artillery Store building.